The Republic of Venice: De magistratibus et republica Venetorum

 Introduction: Gasparo Contarini and Enduring Institutions

-Translator’s Note: The Latin of De magistratibus et Republica Venetorum
+Notes on the Translation: The Latin of De magistratibus et republica Venetorum

 The Republic of Venice